Sri-Sakthi-CB/Digital-Clock/README.md

 # Digital Clock Website

 Welcome to the Digital Clock website project!
 This project is a simple yet elegant digital clock created using HTML, CSS, and JavaScript.
-This Website shows the Time in 12 Hours Format of the place the website is currently being loaded.
+This website shows the time in a 12-hour format based on the location where the website is currently being loaded.

 ## Features:
 - **Real-Time Update:** The digital clock displays the current time and updates in real-time without the need to refresh the page.